norsk-datateknikk/cpp_template/README.md

 # ND C++ Template
 ND basic template for C++.
-Contains basic structuring of classes and accompanying cmake files.
+Contains basic structuring of classes and accompanying cmake file.

 ## Install build tools
 On CentOS/Fedora run the following line in a terminal: